public

 πŸ’‘

-Server startup time and idle MSPT are not useful metrics nor are they an indication of better alternative GC performance.
-There are tons of questionable claims using them as benchmark data points.
-This is a sign of incompetence and you should not trust their claims.
+Server startup time and idle MSPT are not useful metrics, nor are they indicators of better GC performance.
+Many questionable claims use these as benchmark data points, which is a sign of incompetence.
+You should not trust their assertions.

 Backup and Recovery Best PracticeπŸ”—